 The White House threatens sanctuary cities in another EO, but courts are skeptical

-WASHINGTON -- The White House says President Donald Trump is expected to sign an executive order on Monday aimed at identifying sanctuary cities, part of a broader effort to target jurisdictions that limit their cooperation with immigration authorities.
+WASHINGTON — President Donald Trump signed an executive order on Monday aimed at identifying and potentially cutting off federal funds to sanctuary cities, part of a broader effort to target jurisdictions that limit their cooperation with immigration authorities.

-The executive order will direct the Departments of Justice and Homeland Security to identify jurisdictions where local enforcement has declined to cooperate with the Trump administration's immigration crackdown, according to White House press secretary Karoline Leavitt.
+The executive order directs the Departments of Justice and Homeland Security to identify jurisdictions where local enforcement has declined to cooperate with the Trump administration's immigration crackdown.

+The order instructs those two agencies to create "proper eligibility verification" systems in sanctuary cities to stop migrants in the country illegally from receiving federal funds including in-state tuition and other public benefits.

-The executive order could set the stage for more federal lawsuits against cities, states and counties that intentionally limit their cooperation with U.S. Immigration and Customs Enforcement.
+The move sets the stage for more federal lawsuits against cities, states and counties that don't fully cooperate with U.S. Immigration and Customs Enforcement.
 Those sanctuary jurisdictions argue that collaborating with ICE would drain their resources, and undermine trust between police and immigrant communities.

 "We stand together in solidarity with our immigrant families," wrote Keith Wilson, the mayor of Portland, OR, in a letter to the city council earlier this year, promising the city would try to "keep undocumented families safe by slowing or stopping cooperation with overreaching federal immigration enforcement."

-The Trump administration has also tried to withhold funding from sanctuary cities and states.
-During President Trump's first term, the Justice Department tried to withhold funding from several jurisdictions -- but they fought back, and were often able to defeat those efforts in court.
+The Trump administration has previously tried to withhold funding from sanctuary cities and states.
+During President Trump's first term, the Justice Department tried to withhold funding from several jurisdictions — but they fought back, and were often able to defeat those efforts in court.

 Last week, a federal judge blocked the administration's latest effort to withhold funding from 16 jurisdictions, including San Francisco, Portland, Seattle, Minneapolis, St. Paul and New Haven.